DeepSourceCorp/globstar/docs/reference/checker-yaml.md

 ## Schema

 - `language`: Key specifying which language this lint is meant for.
-Check the [table](TODO) for possible languages.
+Check the for possible languages.

 - `name`: A unique ID by which this rule will be identified.
 - `message`: The error message shown by globstar when this lint is raised.